Buying HVAC Equipment from an Online Retailer

-Buying your new HVAC Equipment (like an air conditioner, boiler or furnace) directly from an HVAC retailer represents one of your most substantial cost-savings opportunities.
-HVAC contractors often build a substantial markup into the price that they quote consumers to compensate for some of the costs of running their business (i.e. sales calls, running load calculations, etc.) There are a number of companies that can offer you substantially lower prices if you purchase your equipment directly, without having a contractor purchase it for you.
+Buying new HVAC equipment – whether an air conditioner, boiler, furnace or similar product – directly from an online HVAC retailer represents a substantial cost-saving opportunity for homeowners.
+HVAC contractors often build a substantial markup into the price that they quote consumers to compensate for the costs of running their business (i.e. sales calls, running load calculations, etc.).
+There are a number of companies that offer substantially lower prices if you purchase your equipment directly, without having a contractor purchase it for you.

-However, buying consumer-direct equipment can also present a set of potential problems:
+However, buying consumer-direct equipment can also present a set of potential problems, such as:

 - How do you determine what size equipment to buy?

-- How do you determine which brand / model of equipment to buy?
+- How do you choose which brand and model of equipment to buy?

 - How do you keep your equipment warranty intact?

-- How can you find a qualifed contractor willing to install the equipment you purchased?
+- How can you find a qualified contractor willing to install the equipment you purchased?

-In some situations consumers may be best-served by getting competitive bids from several contractors, and having the winning contractor purchase and install the unit.
-However, it is usually possible to save a substantial amount of money if you are willing to take on some additional legwork yourself.
-This article outlines the issues you should consider if you are thinking about buying your equipment from a consumer-direct retailer.
+In most situations consumers may be best served by getting competitive bids from several contractors, and having the winning contractor purchase and install the unit.
+However, it is possible to save a substantial amount of money if you are willing to take on some additional legwork - and risk - yourself.

-How to determine what size equipment (i.e. AC or Furnace) to buy
+Determining what Size Equipment (i.e. AC or Furnace) to Buy

-Equipment sizing affects both the comfort of your home, and your ongoing costs to operate your new furnace or air conditioner.
-If the equipment is too small, it won't adequately heat or cool you house.
+Equipment sizing affects the comfort of your home as well as the ongoing costs to operate your new furnace or air conditioner.
+If the equipment is too small, it won't adequately heat or cool your house.
 If it is too large, it will cycle on and off more often than necessary.
 This cycling is inefficient and will unnecessarily increase the cost of running the unit.
-You want to make sure that your furnace or air conditioner is the right size.
 The only accurate way to determine the appropriate size is to perform a load calculation.

 If you choose to purchase from a consumer-direct retailer, you have several options: